rohan-004s/AgentDiscoveries-TS/README.md

 To run all tests, run `npm test` in the root of the project.

-You can also use the `Jest` extension in VSCode, and run tests more selectively using the testing tab.
+For the backend tests, you can also use the `Jest` extension in VSCode, and run tests more selectively using the testing tab.

+For frontend tests, you can run `npx vitest` to use vitest.